everymind/everymind.github.io/_projects/ComparativeNeuroscience-Brighton/01-intro.md

 | Martyn Stopps    | Prototyping assistance | Sainsbury Wellcome Centre for Neural Circuits and Behaviour |
 | Robb Barrett     | Prototyping assistance | Sainsbury Wellcome Centre for Neural Circuits and Behaviour |

-Many additional thanks to Adam Kampff (Sainsbury Wellcome Centre for Neural Circuits and Behaviour) for support and mentorship throughout this project, and to Daniel Osorio (Sussex University) for initiating the collaboration with Brighton Sea Life.
+Many additional thanks to Adam Kampff (Sainsbury Wellcome Centre for Neural Circuits and Behaviour) for support and mentorship throughout this project, Helen Fitzgerald (Sea Life Brighton) for helping get the project off the ground, and Daniel Osorio (Sussex University) for initiating the collaboration with Sea Life Brighton.